 Contribute to ‘Fabled,’ a public art project by Area C Projects for the new Vivian J. Lincoln Library.
 The artists’ concept draws upon the library’s role as a teller of stories.
-Partnering with the Fort Worth Public Library, the artists are collecting materials that will become part of the artwork.
+Partnering with the Ft Worth Public Library, the artists are collecting materials that will become part of the artwork.
 Do you have pictures, videos, recipes, or stories important to your experience in Fort Worth that you’d like to share?
 All submissions are welcome.

 FWPA celebrated Dixie Friend Gay’s One With the Bee at North Z Boaz Park, Saturday, April 1!
 The public art dedication event took place in conjunction with the ribbon cutting for the improvements to the park, located in the northwest area of the park.